DONATE NOW

 The third and principal of the Theological Virtues.
 Charity is the love of God dwelling in the heart.

-One way to act with charity, is to keep in mind works of mercy which are charitable actions through which we help our neighbor in his bodily and spiritual needs.
+One way to act with charity is to keep in mind the works of mercy, which are charitable actions through which we help our neighbor in his corporal and spiritual needs.

 Against the cardinal sin of Sloth: Diligence